Re-inventing the beverage industry

 This industry has been democratized in the early 1900s with the expansion of brands like Coca-Cola or Pepsi.
 These companies were able to sell and distribute non-alcoholic beverages at scale, bottling their drinks and using distributors, brokers, and retailers to market and sell to consumers worldwide.

-This model eventually leads Coca-Cola (KO) as one of the most valuable companies in the World until the 2000s when Microsoft (MSFT), and then Apple (APPL) took an unprecedented dimension with highly scalable business models.
+This model eventually led Coca-Cola (KO) as one of the most valuable companies in the World until the 2000s, when Microsoft (MSFT), and then Apple (APPL) took an unprecedented dimension with highly scalable business models.

 Today more than ever, industries have to iterate to survive and maintain relevancy.
 However, the non-alcoholic beverage industry has changed very little in the face of new technology and rapidly shifting preferences.
-The vast majority of drinks are still bottled, sent around the world to retailers, transported home by consumers, discarded, and only a few are recycled.
+The vast majority of drinks are still bottled, sent worldwide to retailers, transported home by consumers, discarded, and only a few are recycled.

 So what is the limitation?
 Why is this massive industry unable to innovate?